New pope must deal with divided church in United States

 CHICAGO Pope Francis will face a divided Church in the United States, with the faithful at odds over issues like contraception, same-sex marriage and married priests.

-Jorge Mario Bergoglio of Argentina was chosen to lead the Roman Catholic Church on Wednesday, a role that will leave him with the daunting task of helping unite a U.S. Church caught in a tug-of-war between traditionalists and progressives.
+Jorge Mario Bergoglio of Argentina was chosen to lead the Roman Catholic Church on Wednesday.
+He took the name Pope Francis.

-"The bishops of the United States thank God for the guidance of the Holy Spirit and the inspired choice of the College of Cardinals," Cardinal Timothy Dolan of New York, president of the U.S. Conference of Catholic Bishops, said in a statement.
+"Intense prayer from all around the world surrounded the election of Pope Francis I," Cardinal Timothy Dolan of New York, president of the U.S. Conference of Catholic Bishops, said in a statement.
+"The bishops of the United States thank God for the guidance of the Holy Spirit and the inspired choice of the College of Cardinals."

-U.S. Catholics interviewed seemed largely optimistic about the new pope - but some are taking a "wait and see" approach to a church leader known to be a strict traditionalist on issues like contraception.

 In the United States, the results of November's presidential election highlighted the divide between Catholics who want the Church to modernize and those who favour its traditional ways.
 U.S. Catholic bishops pushed hard against policies favouring gay marriage and contraception, warning of the "intrinsic evils" of the Democratic platform.
 But post-election polling showed that most U.S. Catholics favoured Democratic President Barack Obama.